Neosofia/corporate/website/blog/0002_putting_it_all_together.md

 > [!NOTE]
 > Future versions of the evidence service may support storing api tokens to access protected/internal resources and may even apply string matching rules for documents like SOPs to help make soft validations harder.
 Until AI gets a lot smarter, we'll always have soft validations that require humans to validate.

+## What's Next

+TBD: Setting up the validation and evidence services and walking through a real world example.

-## Design Decisions
+## Deeper Cut: Design Decisions

 For the policy validation service we elected to use [Cedar](https://www.cedarpolicy.com/) as it supports customized schemas and stores relationships as a directed graph.
 For the evidence gathering service we've elected to use [Ruby on Rails](https://rubyonrails.org/) for its easy of implementation, industry support, and extensive package set (Gems) that enables us to gather evidence from the widest range of resources possible.
 And for the website, we've elected to use [React](https://react.dev/) + [tailwindcss](https://tailwindcss.com/) because why would you use anything else ;)

-## What's Next

-TBD: Setting up the validation and evidence services and walking through a real world example.
+[^credit]: created using [DALL•E 3 XL v2](https://huggingface.co/spaces/ChenoAi/dalle-3-xl-lora-v2) on Huggingface with the prompt: ugly sweater with alpaca and "swiss made" logo on it